rmrk-team/EmotableEIP/README.md

      * @dev MUST revert if the lengths of the `collections`, `tokenIds`, `emojis` and `states` arrays are not equal.
      * @dev MUST revert if the `deadline` has passed.
      * @dev MUST revert if the recovered address is the zero address.
+     * @param emoters An array of addresses of the accounts that presigned the emotes
      * @param collections An array of addresses of the collections containing the tokens being emoted at
      * @param tokenIds An array of IDs of the tokens being emoted
      * @param emojis An array of unicode identifiers of the emojis